bayerf42/Lox68k/doc/lox68k.md

 press **ADDR**, input address `$44000` or `$44008` [(what's the difference)](stdlib.md) and press **GO**.
 Now you can send commands to the REPL running at the Kit via the terminal.

-To interrupt long-running computations, press the **IRQ** key bringing you back to the input prompt.
-Be sure to put the interrupt source switch to *IRQ*, not to *10ms TICK*.
+To interrupt long-running computations, press the **REP** key bringing you back to the input prompt.
+Be sure to put the interrupt source switch to *10ms TICK* to have an accurate timer.
+In versions before 1.4, the **IRQ** key was used for this purposes, but this has been changed.

 You can also run this version in the *IDE68K* emulator, but there are some differences to the Kit:
   * You have to set the start address`$44008` manually into the PC register.
 You can't use start